danardekani/guessing_game/README.md

 # guessing_game

 Building a guessing game with Go.
-Giidy up.
+Application will run in the terminal.